jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=ee:read-attribute(name=annotation-property-replacement)`

 ## syntax of the operation to get the `ee` `ear-subdeployments-isolated`
-flag indicating whether each of the `subdeployments` within a `.ear` can access classes belonging to another `subdeployment` within the same `.ear`. a value of false means the `subdeployments` can see classes belonging to other `subdeployments` within the `.ear`. get the `ee` `ear-subdeployments-isolated` attribute.
+flag indicating whether each of the `subdeployments` within a .ear can access classes belonging to another `subdeployment` within the same .ear. a value of false means the `subdeployments` can see classes belonging to other `subdeployments` within the .ear. get the `ee` `ear-subdeployments-isolated` attribute.
 `/subsystem=ee:read-attribute(name=ear-subdeployments-isolated)`